-A Positive Note (APN) is a music-making program for young adults with disabilities that empowers all participants to access a sense of joy, self-discovery, belonging and accomplishment.
+A Positive Note (APN) is a music-making program for young adults with special needs that empowers all participants to access a sense of joy, self-discovery, belonging and accomplishment.
 Introduced in the summer of 2012 with a handful of students, APN has grown into a thriving program serving more than 150 students annually, ages 12 to young adult.

-Now Enrolling for Summer 2017
+Now Enrolling for Fall/Winter 2017

 APN students have the opportunity to:

 - Explore music in an accessible and joyful way

 - Learn the basic elements of rhythm, piano, and string instruments

 - Select an instrument and learn to play

 Our measure of success is to have students enjoy the process of making music regardless of skill level, and to share that joy with others, enhancing the quality of their lives, their loved ones, and the community in which they live.

 Students are encouraged to generate and express ideas and emotions in a nurturing, safe environment under the guidance of trained health and artistic professionals.